regoclint/prac/Notes.md

 DL - faster insertions and removals, lookup by index is slow.
 HM can be used for faster lookup ArrayList - slower insertions and removals, faster lookup by index
             Can do a binary search if sorted.

+Subset is not a substring or subarray.
+Subsets are combinations and are supersets to substrings Substrings are contiguous subsets.
+Substring Template applies to longest/shortest substrings For contiguous number of subsets that equal a number, it monotonically increases so its sum of n-1 numbers
+    numSubarrayProductLessThanK()
+Going reverse in a binary tree has only 1 path unlike going forward - reaching points

 Utility funcs